Alex Lovén: Career

-By the age of 17 Lovén quitted college and had saved £13,000 from working at a local builder's merchants.
+When he was 17, Lovén quit college and saved £13,000 from working at a local builder's merchants.
 He invested his savings into his business, which he set up and ran from his parents' home.
+The £13,000 was spent on a container of sports nets.

-In 2009, at the age of 22, Lovén officially founded Net World Sports.
+In 2009, at the age of 22, Lovén officially founded Net World Sports, as a limited company.
 With the help of his father who assisted with packaging and shipping orders; the business grew rapidly.
 The business moved to Wrexham Industrial Estate in 2014.

 Net World Sports has received various business awards, including the Lloyds Bank Small to Medium Sized Business of the Year, and in 2024 the Department for Business & Trade Exporter of the Year.
 The company opened a new £25m, 411,000 sq ft headquarters in Wrexham in 2023, and employs more than 200 staff.
 For the year to 30 September 2023, the company turnover was £77.8m, with a pre-tax profit of £13.9m, up from £9.5m in the year prior.